 Before we get to my other top tips on how to choose a low FODMAP bread, I strongly encourage you to connect with a GI or FODMAP-trained dietitian in your city, your state, your region, or at the very least, your country.

 FODMAP content in foods can vary depending on geographical location.

 A local dietitian, preferably trained in gastrointestinal (GI) or FODMAP nutrition, is going to know more about the best low FODMAP options available to you in your area and can help provide recommendations based on your unique experience with IBS.

 Laboratory testing is the most accurate way to determine if a food is low FODMAP.

 Certified low FODMAP bread products in the US

 Schar offers widely available certified low FODMAP bread options in the United States.
 You can find Schar in many US grocery stores, usually in the “natural,” “health,” or gluten-free foods section, as well as online.

 Although many Schar products have been tested and certified low FODMAP by Monash University, not every Schar product is low FODMAP.
 Here is a list including some of Schar’s certified options available in the United States.

-*Schar is a global company and certified low FODMAP products vary by country.
-Please refer to the Monash FODMAP app for a complete list of tested and certified low FODMAP products from Schar.
+Please Note: Schar is a global company and certified low FODMAP products vary by country.
+Please refer to the Monash App for a complete list of tested and certified low FODMAP products from Schar.

 Try a general low FODMAP serving